testla-project/testla-screenplay-playwright-js/docs/guides/basic_test_setup/writing_tests.md

 # Writing tests

 Testla tests are simple, they
 - perform tasks, and
 - ask about the state against expectations

 There is no need to wait for anything prior to performing a task.

 You will learn:
 - How to write the first test
+- How to write the first test
 - How to perform tasks and actions
 - How to use questions

 # First test
 Take a look at the following example to see how to write a test.